 In New Zealand during 1990-2007, pertussis epidemics occurred at regular 3-4 year intervals, with the last epidemic occurring in 2004.
-In Hutt Valley DHB the pattern was similar, although rates were generally lower than the New Zealand average, and no large increases in admission were evident during the epidemic which occurred elsewhere in 2004 (Figure 81).
+In Northland the pattern was similar, although during each of the 3 most recent epidemics, admissions in Northland were higher than the New Zealand average (Figure 81).